Select a Category

 - Restoration or repair of windows to the building’s original historical state

 There has been a change in this restriction as of 2014.
 Grant funding will be awarded to a successful applicant only once during a DAR administration.
-Example: Successful applicants during the prior administration (2010-2013) are eligible to apply for an additional grant during any year of the current administration (2013-1016).
+Example: Grantees awarded funds during the July 2013 – June 2016 national administration are eligible to apply for an additional grant, for another phase of the same project or for a different project, during any year of a subsequent administration (July 2016 – June 2019, etc.).

 No, all 1:1 matching funds must be currently secured and listed on the grant application.
 Funds anticipated from FUTURE fundraising, donations, contributions, income, phased pledges, tax credits, etc. do not qualify as secured funds, either for 1:1 matching funds or for funds to complete a total project.